Meet Our Highly-Trained Eating Disorder Specialists

 Brianna Garrold, MA, ATR-BC, LCPAT, LCPC

 Brianna Garrold received her BA in Fine Arts from Notre Dame of Maryland University (formerly College of Notre Dame of Maryland) and her MA from The George Washington University in Art Therapy, with additional coursework in counseling and Trauma-Informed Care.
 While in graduate school, Brianna worked as an Art Therapy Intern at The Arundel Lodge, Inc. in Edgewater, MD, and also the Regional Institute for Children and Adolescents (RICA) in Baltimore.
-Currently, Brianna works with inpatient, partial hospitalization, and Intensive Outpatient Program (IOP) patients using the art process to help patients identify and express their emotions and to treat body image distortions.
+Currently, Brianna works with our inpatient, partial hospitalization, and Intensive Outpatient Program (IOP) patients using the art process to help patients identify and express their emotions and to treat body image distortions.
 Brianna also leads Mindfulness and Stress Management groups to help patients manage stress and anxiety.
 Brianna is a member of the American Art Therapy Association.

 Aubrey Maggio, MA, LGPAT, LGPC